RCP: A Low-overhead Reversible Coherence Protocol: Reversible Coherence Protocol

 \subsection{Non-Atomic Transactions}

-The non-atomic transaction means a state transition in a given cache component cannot be completed with a single step.
-For example, when a write is performed on a shared cache line, the transition of state from $S$ to $M$ is not atomic.
-The problem can be solved by introducing a transient state, e.g., $SM$ for the above case, and Nack-ing all incoming requests while the line is in transient states, or developing additional transitions from transient states.

-In \projectname, such non-atomic transactions from the original MESI protocol are assumed to be handled with the existing mechanisms---any real protocol implementation needs to consider them.
-We only consider non-atomic transactions related to speculative load requests and states.
-Only the transitions related to $ISpec$ may lead to transient period.
+In \projectname, non-atomic transactions in the original MESI protocol are handled with the existing mechanisms---Nack-ing incoming requests while in transient states.
+Among speculative states and requests, only transitions related to $ISpec$ may lead to transient period.
 It happens when transitioning to $ISpec$ or from $ISpec$ to an $E/S$.
 In L1, when a $SpecRd$ misses in L1, a $GetSpec$ request is sent to L2 and when the response is received, the state transitions to $ISpec$.
-When L1 receives a $PrMerge/PrPurge$ at $ISpec$, a request is sent to check whether the line is shared or not, then $ISpec$ transitions to $E$ (non-S) or $S$ (S) accordingly.
+When L1 receives a \rev{$PrMerge$} at $ISpec$, a request is sent to check whether the line is shared or not, then $ISpec$ transitions to $E$ (non-S) or $S$ (S) accordingly.
 These two cases can be handled by keeping all requests during such transient period and only processing them when the state is stable.
-Due to the few transient scenarios in \projectname, we do not need to introduce a new transient state, and instead use a bit to indicate that the cache line is in $ISpec$ but it is waiting for the data ($I \rightarrow ISpec$) or non-S/S information ($ISpec \rightarrow E/S$).
-When the bit is set, the incoming requests are queued and processed later.
-Note that queuing the coherence requests is a standard technique and used in all real implementations.
+We use a bit to indicate that the cache line is in $ISpec$ but it is waiting for the data ($I \rightarrow ISpec$) or non-S/S information ($ISpec \rightarrow E/S$).
+When the bit is set, the incoming requests are Nack-ed and processed later.
+The reason why \projectname is mostly not affected by non-atomic transactions is that, the additional states and transitions are introduced to handle only speculative {\em loads}, while most complications are due to writes.